9 Social Media Kidnapping Statistics: How Social Media Ignorance Is Endangering Your Children

 Statistics on the Demographic of Kidnapped Victims Via Social Media

 Although digital kidnapping is most common in China and Mexico, S-RM reported an increasingly similar case in North America during the COVID-19 pandemic.
-Victims are usually children and older people who may be more vulnerable to online scams, parents of missing children, or individuals with relatives living in other countries.
+The following are the usual victims:

 4. 1 in 4 children freely shares personal information online when asked.